-The Orpington chicken is a large, attractive chicken known for being docile and quiet.
+The Buff Orpington chicken is a large, attractive chicken known for being docile and quiet.

-The Orpington chicken is a dual-use chicken (for both eggs and meat) which has an impressive appearance.
-The Orpington has generous plumage which makes it hardy during winters.
+The Buff Orpington chicken is a dual-purpose bird (for both eggs and meat) which has an impressive appearance.
+The Buff Orpington has generous plumage which makes it hardy during winters.
 It can be raised free-range or confined, and its docile personality makes it a great choice for many breeders and hobbyists.

 Hover over the image for more information.